matthiaspfenninger/sbdug-meetup/README.md

 # Swiss Big Data User Group Meetup
-This repository is used to share slides and content for the Swiss Big Data User Group (SBDUG) Meetup.
+This repository is used to share slides and content for the Swiss Big Data User Group (SBDUG).
+Register on the Meetup page if you want to participate in future events (don't worry, it's free) : https://www.meetup.com/de-DE/swiss-big-data/

 The content we make available here is approved to be redistributed by the speakers.